How to Build Your First Surfboard

 Pour about 3/4 of the total mixed resin.
 Save the rest for dry spots.

 11. Working quickly now hold your 4" squeegee at about a 45 degree angle.
-Run it lightly longwise forcing the pooled resin out towards the rails as shown in Figure 16.
+Run it lightly longwise forcing the pooled resin out towards the rails as shown in photo below.
 Keep quickly, and lightly dragging the resin with your squeegee from overly wet areas to overly dry areas.
 Do not let small unevenly saturated areas delay you.
 Saturate the flats as fast as you can without pushing resin off the rails onto the floor.

 12. Start pouring the 1/4 resin left in the container, in a thin line, along the rail edge about 1' - 2' at a time.

 13. Start dragging this resin with your squeegee so that it will run as evenly as possible down the overhang.
 Put a hand underneath the overhanging cloth edge.
-Lift it slightly and daub resin on the cloth with the sqeegee (evening the resin saturation and keeping it from running on to the floor).
+Lift it slightly and daub resin on the cloth with the squeegee (evening the resin saturation and keeping it from running on to the floor).
 Try to catch any excess runoff in the container.
 Don't worry about drips.
 Do not be delayed by small dry spots.
 The 4" plastic squeegee can be dipped in the remaining resin (about 1" deep).
 The resin on the squeegee can be used to saturate uneven spots.
 Hurry...the rails must be wrapped before the resin gels.

 Long threads may be hanging down in a few places at this stage.
 Cut them with scissors if time allows.
 If possible, a helper can monitor the resin by telling you if it thickens (The resin on the board will gel a few minutes after the resin in the container, giving you a little time to finish very quickly).